polkadot-developers/polkadot-docs/infrastructure/general/setup-rpc.md

 !!!warning
-    Enabling remote access to your validator node shouldn't be necessary and isn't suggested, as it can often lead to security problems
+    Enabling remote access to your validator node shouldn't be necessary and isn't suggested, as it can often lead to security problems.
+Learn more about node security in [Secure Your Validator](todo:link).

 ## Set Up a Node